Breast: Evolutionary development

 A 2001 study proposed that the rounded shape of a woman's breast evolved to prevent the sucking infant offspring from suffocating while feeding at the teat; that is, because of the human infant's small jaw, which did not project from the face to reach the nipple, they might block the nostrils against the mother's breast if it were of a flatter form (compare with the common chimpanzee).
-Theoretically, as the human jaw receded into the face, the woman's body compensated with round breasts.
+Hypothetically, as the human jaw receded into the face, the woman's body compensated with round breasts.

 Ashley Montagu (1965) proposed that breasts came about as an adaptation for infant feeding for a different reason, as early human ancestors adopted bipedalism and the loss of body hair.
 Human upright stance meant infants must be carried at the hip or shoulder instead of on the back as in the apes.
 This gives the infant less opportunity to find the nipple or the purchase to cling on to the mother's body hair.
 The mobility of the nipple on a large breast in most human females gives the infant more ability to find it, grasp it and feed.

 Other suggestions include simply that permanent breasts attracted mates, that "pendulous" breasts gave infants something to cling to, or that permanent breasts shared the function of a camel's hump, to store fat as an energy reserve.